PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 - `popup_get_file` - get a filename
 - `popup_get_folder` - get a folder name

 Use these Popups instead of making  a custom window to get one data value, call the Popup input function to get the item from the user.
-If you find the parameters are unable to create the kind of window you are looking for, then it's time for you to create your own window.
+If you find that the parameters are unable to create the kind of window you are looking for, then it's time for you to create your own window.

 ### popup_get_text